mshe2089/Arduino-Scheduler/README.md

 # Arduino-Scheduler

 ### What's this?
 A physical scheduler device built on an arduino.
-I use it to follow my school timetable and create some semblance of organization in my life.
+I use it to allocate my school and personal weekly timetable and create some semblance of organization in my life.

 ### Instructions
 Formatted schedules can be loaded into the device through a MicroSD card.<br />